 Dienach describes everything he experienced of the environment and people of the year 3906 AD, according to the mind-set and limited knowledge of a 20th century man.
 This was not an easy task for Dienach.
 There were many things he claims not to have understood about what he saw, nor was he familiar with all their terms, technology, or the evolutionary path they had followed.

-George Papahatzis gradually translating Dienach's notes – with his not so perfect German – over a period of 14 years (1926-1940), mostly in his spare time and summer breaks.
-World War II and the Greek civil war delayed his efforts of spreading the amazing story that landed on his desk all those years ago.
+George Papahatzis gradually translated Dienach's notes – with his not so perfect German – over a period of 14 years (between 1926 and 1940), mostly in his spare time and summer breaks.
+World War II and the Greek Civil War delayed his efforts of spreading the amazing story that landed on his desk all those years ago.

-Finally, after strong disputes, George Papahatzis decided to publish Dienach's Diary.
-It was during the period that Greece entered the hardest phase of the 7 year dictatorship in 1972.
+Finally, after strong disputes, George Papahatzis decided to publish Dienach's diary.
+It was during the period that Greece entered the hardest phase of its seven-year dictatorship in 1972.
 Strong protest from certain church circles – who considered the book heretic – and the fall of the dictatorship a year later, condemned the first edition to oblivion.
 No one was interested in the future when the present was so intense and violent.

 All these factors, along with the difficult language and the rough style of Dienach’s notes, which mixed together elements of his past, along with his experience of the future, made the diary even more difficult to understand.
 Only a few had the time, patience, and knowledge to decode the secret knowledge that lay encoded within almost 1,000 pages.

 Another edition followed in 1979 in Greece.
 However, again the book disappeared and it was hardly mentioned again, apart from the few that knew of its existence.
 After all the silence, Papahatzis died, and his family did not wish to carry on with his work.

 Illustration of Paul Amadeus Dienach writing his Chronicles from the Future.
 (Author provided)